aDAVISk/xyztilefile/README.md

 - generic : this format is basic but your customization is needed.
 - txt : encoding must be UTF-8
 - json : encoding must be UTF-8
+- png : with skit-image (not tested yet)
+- npy : with numpy (not tested yet)